City-of-Helsinki/drupal-helfi-rekry/public/modules/custom/helfi_google_api/README.md

 ### Deindexing

-* Dendexing request is tied to scheduler event
+* Deindexing request is tied to scheduler event
 * The temporary redirect is removed when deindexing is done.

 ### Status check

-* You can send a status request to google api to find out if an URL has been indexed or deleted throuhg the API
+* You can send a status request to google api to find out if an URL has been indexed or deleted through the API